SnootyMonkey/coming-soon/README.md

 Or if you want to go nuts on the templates and build some truly custom HTML and CSS for your landing page, then you have that option.
 You aren't locked into off-the-shelf templates or WYSIWYG editors or limited customization options like you are with many of the software as a service landing pages.

-Here is the same landing page with just some simple [custom CSS](https://github.com/SnootyMonkey/coming-soon/blob/master/examples/ideaferret/css/custom.css).
+Here is the same landing page with just [this simple custom CSS](https://github.com/SnootyMonkey/coming-soon/blob/master/examples/ideaferret/css/custom.css).

 [![IdeaFerret Custom Example](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example4-small.png)](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example4-full.png)